 In October 2017, the PW-SWS posted the City of Minneapolis Stormwater and Sanitary Sewer Guide (Guide) to provide information for developers and site designers to follow to ensure compliance with the City's requirements.
 The Guide includes a description of the City's stormwater management official controls, including the stormwater management ordinance, hydrologic/hydraulic model guidelines, groundwater permitting, project requirements, responsibilities during construction, and responsibilities following requirements.
-This Guide is a regulatory control that is, and will continue to be, used to ensure water resource standards are met with each development or redevelopment.
+This Guide is a regulatory control that is, and will continue to be, used to ensure water resource standards are met with each development, redevelopment, and public facility constructed in the City.